-1. The teacher will determine the credit to be awarded a student for make-up work.
+- 1. The teacher will determine the credit to be awarded a student for make-up work.
 Where class participation is a factor in the learning process, the teacher may consider a student's absence in determining a final grade, except that absences for the observance of a pupil's religious holiday or for a suspension from school cannot adversely affect the pupil's grade.
+The teacher may record an incomplete grade for a students who has not had full opportunity to make up missed work. - 2.
+An elementary student may be retained at grade level, in accordance with Policy 5410, when he/she has been absent 10 percent or more school days, whatever the reason for the absence, except that absences for the observance of a religious holiday and absences due to student's suspension will not count toward the total.